Robertfarb/study_notes/libraries/node_js.md

   * Use 'Strict'
 * What is a stub?
   * Stubs are functions/programs that simulate the behaviors of components/modules.
 Stubs provide canned answers to function calls made during test cases.
+* If you have to debug a huge codebase, and you don't know which Promise can potentially hide an issue, you can use the `unhandledRejection` hook.
+It will print out all unhandled Promise rejections.